About the Book:

 Giveaway!

-One lucky winner will receive a copy of Some Days courtesy of Amazon Crossing Kids (U.S. and Canada addresses).
-This giveaway is open from Friday, November 6, 2020 through Friday, November 13, 2020 ending at 10:00 p.m.
+One lucky winner will receive a copy of The Rescue Rabbits courtesy of Two Lions (U.S. addresses only).
+This giveaway is open from Friday, November 13, 2020 through Friday, November 21, 2020 ending at 10:00 p.m.
 EST. Please note that book may take longer to ship so patience is appreciated.
-Enter below or head over to my Twitter account, @lauramossa and retweet my Some Days blog tour post.
+Enter below or head over to my Twitter account, @lauramossa and retweet my Rescue Rabbits blog tour post.

 Like Jack, Gretel, and Hansel (#girlpower Gretel), Red does questions some of the narrator’s directions remarking “You’re sending a child carrying a giant basket, into the woods, ALL ALONE?
 After the narrator answers with a simple yes, Red agrees stating “You’re in charge!”
 But I wonder for how long?